kabirfaisal1/cypress-reporter/packages/cypress-xporter/README.md

 3. Create Jira tickets for failed tests (if `--jira` is passed)
 4. Log results to TestRail (if `--testrail` is passed)
 5. Generate a dashboard and upload to Confluence (if `--confluence` is passed)
+    > **Note:**
+    > To successfully publish dashboards to Confluence, ensure that the **Confluence HTML Macro** is enabled in your Confluence instance.
+Without this macro, embedded HTML dashboards may not render correctly on your Confluence pages.